Garklein/surviv-timings/README.md

 Time for some examples:
 * If you wanted to set primary to spacebar, you would type `primary.bind = " "`
 * If you wanted to set "equip other gun" to right click, you would type `equipOtherGun = "rightMouse"`

+To view your current keybinds, type `keybinds()`.

+# Setting weapon stats

+The default weapons are an M870 (in primary slot), and an AK-47 (in secondary slot).
+If you wanted to, for example, practice Mosin-Nagant + Desert Eagle desync, you would need different stats.

+Weapon stats are also done in the console, and follow the format `weapon.property = value`.

+Weapons are objects.
+I have already touched on this a bit in keybinding.
+The object names are `primary`, `secondary`, `melee`, and `throwable`.
+Here is a list of gun properties:
+* `attackDelay`.
+A number.
+This is the cooldown after firing.
+* `switchDelay`.
+A number.
+This is the default cooldown after switching.
+* `automatic`.
+A boolean value.
+This tells if the weapon is automatic or not.
+* `deployGroup`.
+Any type will work (though in surviv.io they are all numbers).
+This gun's deploy group.
+To make a gun not have a deploy group, use `undefined` (ex. `primary.deployGroup = undefined`).